Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-A recap on differences between Chicken tortilla soup and Black bean soup
+A recap on the differences between chicken tortilla soup and black bean soup

-• Chicken tortilla soup has less Fiber, and Iron.
+• Chicken tortilla soup has less fiber, iron, and vitamin A.

 Food varieties used in this article are CAMPBELL'S Homestyle Mexican Style Chicken Tortilla Soup and Soup, black bean, canned, condensed.